aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 **Idempotent operations will return the same result when they are called multiple times with the same parameters**.
 This makes idempotent operations safe to retry.

+**Idempotency key** is a hash representation of either the entire event or a specific configured subset of the event, and invocation results are **JSON serialized** and stored in your persistence storage layer.

 ## Key features